Why You Should Trust Me

 PaintShop Pro is another of the older generation of graphics programs, and it is has found itself overlapping a number of different programs in terms of functionality.
 It’s Corel’s answer to Photoshop, although it doesn’t quite live up to the same standard.
 It’s a solid enough program, with good editing tools and a customizable interface, but it also suffers from a few flaws that can make it frustrating to use for large projects.

-The biggest of these problems is some serious delays in brushstroke responsiveness, which grow even worse when you're working with large high-resolution files.
+The biggest of these problems is some serious delays in brushstroke responsiveness, which grow even worse when you’re working with large high-resolution files.
 There can also be some delay when applying other edits which can slow down a professional editor quite a bit.
-On the other hand, it's available as a one-time purchase for PC users who want to avoid the subscription model recently adopted by Adobe.
-Learn more from our full review of PaintShop Pro here.
+On the other hand, it’s available as a one-time purchase for PC users who want to avoid the subscription model recently adopted by Adobe.
+Learn more from our full PaintShop Pro review here.